Joshua López

-Joshua López (born May 26, 2008) is a Canadian soccer player who plays for York United FC in the Canadian Premier League and York United FC Academy in the League1 Ontario Championship.
+Joshua López (born May 26, 2008) is a Canadian soccer player who plays for Inter Toronto FC in the Canadian Premier League.

 Early life

 López played youth soccer with Vaughan Azzurri before joining the Toronto FC Academy.
 He later returned to Vaughan.

 Club career

 In September 2024, López signed a developmental contract with York United FC in the Canadian Premier League.
 He made his professional debut on September 28 against Forge FC.
 He signed another developmental contract for 2025 and would also play for the York United FC Academy team in League1 Ontario Championship.

 International career

 In July 2025, López was called up to a training camp with the Uruguay U20 team.